rayfrankenstein/AITOW/README.md

 So coincidentally, we would "forget" to create a ticket for every issue, that would take more than a day, until it was one day from completion.”--throwaway9471, [https://news.ycombinator.com/item?id=18642336](https://news.ycombinator.com/item?id=18642336)

 ---
+"Half completed stories would be split into part 1,2,3, or worse: renamed to "Attempt to implement...", just to make the burndown chart align at closure of sprint and give people the pleasure of dragging items to the done-column.
+Didn't get better when some higher up scrum master once had the brilliant idea that all stories should be max 2 story point large, otherwise need to be refined further.
+Together with a company-wide policy that a story point is roughly equal to one day, for all teams, because it made the high level jira dashboards easier to aggregate.

+Not sure what it was meant for, since with this practice it would tautologically just show headcount * days in a sprint.
+More like time reporting rather than measure of progress."--Too, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

 “Tech Crunch is mainly criticizing how "Agile" development is commonly used, to micromanage and give a false sense of grasp of the scope of a project for management.
 Micromanagement without the responsibilities coming with micromanagement (providing nice specifications, doing follow ups, taking responsibility for failures, etc) make me miss the waterfall model …”--rightbyte, [https://news.ycombinator.com/item?id=18642336](https://news.ycombinator.com/item?id=18642336)

 ---